Aureole-zcg/Start/README.md

 # Start
-As the first C repository for freshmen.
+The first C repository.
+💻